alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 #### How technology can help

-By programming a device to detect fire hazards through machine learning.
+By programming a device to detect fire hazards through machine learning, an alert will be sent to the relevant stakeholders to inform them of the potential fire hazard in their possession.
+They will be reminded to address this fire hazard, hence there is reduced likelihood of a fire breaking out.

 #### Team Proposal